aregtech/areg-sdk/README.md

 <br><a href="/docs/img/driver-solution.png"><img src="/docs/img/driver-solution.png" alt="Kkernel-mode driver solution" style="width:70%;height:70%"/></a><br>
 Our proposal is to deliver driverless service enabled devices, where device specific services are described in the interface prototype documents.
 <br><a href="/docs/img/driverless-solution.png"><img src="/docs/img/driverless-solution.png" alt="AREG SDK driverless solution" style="width:70%;height:70%"/></a><br>
 In contrast to drivers, the service development does not differ from user mode application development, it is faster to develop, easily serves multiple applications (service clients), contains less risks and requires less development resources.
-The client object generated from supplied service interface prototype document is easily integrated in application to communicate and trigger device specific service(s).
+The client object generated from the supplied service interface prototype document is easily integrated in application to communicate and trigger device specific service(s).

 #### Real-time solutions